Find out more about MotorSports NT.Read More...

 Stay up to date with the calendar of events.Read More...

 Local NT Motor Sports are exciting, exhilarating and enjoyable.
 Becoming involved in your local clubs offer you a huge number of advantages.Read More...

-MotorSports NT is now in its seventh year as Peak Body for Territory motor sports.
+MotorSports NT is now in its eighth year as Peak Body for Territory motor sports.
 It has been an exciting time and our growth has been quite staggering given that we originally started with the 6 clubs that operated at the Hidden Valley Motor Sports Complex (HVMSC) in February 2007 to having 16 affiliated clubs across the Northern Territory and now represent nearly 10,000 licensed competitors, pit crew, volunteers and officials.
 Our surveys confirm that motor sports is arguably the most patronised of all Territory sports with over 150,000 spectators and participants annually!

 It is interesting to note that the Northern Territory is the only Australian State/Territory that actually has a “Peak Sports Body” representing the interests of local motor sports and receiving funding from the Government annually to assist and support affiliated clubs.
 Read More.

 * On average, clubs run approximately 12 events on a fortnightly/monthly basis over the season.
 Each month some 6,100 spectators attend MotorSports NT affiliated club events in the Northern Territory.

 * Each of the MotorSports NT affiliated clubs sees a significant increase in spectators for Major Title Events.
 Some 20,200 Territorians flock to see major club events – this does not include the V8 Supercars, Superbikes or the Finke Desert Race.

 * The annual total of spectators at MotorSports NT affiliated club Major Title events and monthly club events equates to some 73,890 each year.